05 / IBM · Open Insurance · 2022

 03 · Portfolio-in-context

-Underwriters can see how a new policy shifts their book's risk exposure before they bind — the number that used to require an analyst's help is on the same page.
+Underwriters can see how a new policy shifts their book's risk exposure before they bind.
+The number that used to require an analyst's help is on the same page.

 04 · Structured handoffs